Books for Pathologists

 By Stephen Raab

-The Year Book of Pathology and Laboratory Medicine brings you abstracts of the articles that reported the year's breakthrough developments in pathology and laboratory medicine, carefully selected from more than 500 journals worldwide.
+The Year Book of Pathology and Laboratory Medicine brings you abstracts of the articles that reported the year's breakthrough developments in pathology and laboratory medicine, carefully selected from more than 300 journals worldwide.
 Expert commentaries evaluate the clinical importance of each article and discuss its application to your practice.
 There's no faster or easier way to stay informed!
+Chapters in this annual cover the most current information on all aspects of pathology and laboratory medicine including: molecular diagnostics, dermatopathology, anatomic pathology techniques, outcomes analysis, cytopathology, clinical immunology, clinical microbiology, neuropathology and hematology.

 Schumann: Wet Urinalysis: Interpretations, Correlations and Implications